mphammer/CloudHeroesGlossary/glossary.md

 __Description:__ A company with various cloud products that was bought by IBM.
 ### RedHat's Openshift:
 __Description:__ RedHat's container platform that runs Kubernetes.
 Essentially it's Kubernetes with extra features. [src](https://www.openshift.com/learn/what-is-openshift)
+### Relational Database:
 ### Role Based Access Control (RBAC):
 __Description:__ A security protocol that restricts access to resources by giving Roles to users.
 A Role is allowed to do certain things.
 Thus, what a user can do is based on what role it has. [src](https://digitalguardian.com/blog/what-role-based-access-control-rbac-examples-benefits-and-more)
+### Serverless Computing:
+__Desription:__ A cloud-computing execution model in which the cloud provider runs the server, and dynamically manages the allocation of machine resources. [src](https://en.wikipedia.org/wiki/Serverless_computing)
+__Cloud Example:__ You give the cloud provider your code.
+When the cloud provider sees a request to access your code it will then allocate resources to run your code.
+When nobody is accessing your code anymore it will remove the resources.
 ### Service Mesh:
 __Description:__ An Infrastructure Layer for microservices. [src](https://medium.com/cloud-heroes/cloud-simplified-service-mesh-basics-542fef25024d)
 ### Service Mesh Side Car:
 __Description:__ An implementation of a Service Mesh where every unit gets a "Side Car" that handles networking for the unit that it's paired with.
+### Source of Truth:
 ### SSL Certificates:
 __Description:__ "SSL certificates form the core of trust on the web by assuring the identity of websites.
 This trust is built by digitally binding a cryptographic key to an organization’s identity.
 An SSL certificate will bind domain names to server names, and company names to locations.
 This ensures that if you go to your bank’s web site, for example, you know for sure it is your bank, and you are not giving out your information to a phishing scam." (where a certificate is a file that contains a Public Key) [src](https://blog.cloudflare.com/introducing-cfssl/)
 __Cloud Example:__ These are commonly used in the Cloud when networking between components.
 You could have a container that generates certificates for you application to use.
+### SQL:
 ### Stateless:
 ### Systemd:
 ### S3 Bucket: